Updated: Feb 16

 If your animal rescue is dependent on donations, then you definitely cannot afford to fail to provide your intake team with this type of sensitivity training.

-Your animal shelter or animal rescue may receive bad reviews.
+Your animal rescue may receive bad reviews.

 That anger can be a driving factor behind a person’s decision to leave your animal shelter or animal rescue a bad review.